mtclark0518/assessment-2/README.md

 #### Requirements

-- Include separate HTML, CSS, JavaScript files
 - Choose an existing landing page on the web; screen shot the landing page, and replicate its design to create a separate game landing page that links to your game\*
 - Style your landing page and game page with class-based CSS
 - Include a media query for a tablet to make your pages responsive
-- Your game page must have at least two player objects
 - Your game must have a clear win condition
 - Comment your code appropriately
-- Adhere to the [AirBnB style guide](https://github.com/airbnb/javascript) for writing your JavaScript
-- Adhere to the [Google style guide](https://google.github.io/styleguide/htmlcssguide.xml) for writing your HTML/CSS

-\* This does NOT mean copy-and-paste, you must work from the screen shot, not the code.

 **Bonus:**